dmarcosg/DSAC/README.md

 ## Usage

 Download and unzip the datasets.
-Modify the dataset paths in the main files and run them with Python 3.6.
+Modify the dataset paths in the main files and run them with Python 3.
 Requires Tensorflow 1.4.

+Please contact me at diego.marcos@wur.nl for questions and feedback.

 <a name="marcos2018"></a>
 [1] Marcos, D., Tuia, D., Kellenberger, B., Zhang, L., Bai, M., Liao, R. & Urtasun, R. (2018).
 Learning deep structured active contours end-to-end. arXiv preprint arXiv:1803.06329.